‘It will never happen to me.’

 Jamal Edwards, founder of film-making company SBTV, asks why so many men are taking their own lives, and whether society’s stereotypes of masculinity have stopped men from seeking help with depression.

-If you are worried about anything you could speak to a school nurse for support and advice - they offer weekly confidential 'drop-ins' in secondary schools.
+You could also speak to a school nurse for support and advice - they offer weekly confidential 'drop-ins' in secondary schools.
 Send a text to ChatHealth (07507 333356) or ask in school to find out more.

 Alcohol | Check for testicular cancer | Depression |Drugs | Food and exercise | Relationships | Sexual health | Mental health | Smoking | Tattoos and piercing